beaisis/GettingAndCleaningData/CodeBook.md

 tidy.csv can be read with R: read.table("tidy.csv", header = TRUE).
 A description of the variables can be found in 'CodeBook.md'.

-# Variables

-These variables identify the unique subject/activity pair the variables relate to:
+### TIDY Columns:

+The variables are the mean and Standard deviation of a measurement for each subject and activity.
+This is indicated by Std or Mean in the variable name.
+All values are floating point numbers.
+The detailed description of the measurement types can be found in features_info.txt (included in the data zip file).

+The following fields represent the mean and STD of recorded data points for the given subject and activity.

- - Subject: the integer subject ID.
+* subject_id: the integer subject ID.
- - Activity: the string activity name:
+* Activity:
   - Walking
   - Walking Upstairs
   - Walking Downstairs
   - Sitting
   - Standing
   - Laying

-All variables are the mean and Standard deviation of a measurement for each subject and activity.
-This is indicated by Std or Mean in the variable name.
-All values are floating point numbers.

-### Columns:

-The following fields represent the mean of recorded data points for the given subject and activity.
-The detailed description of the measurement types can be found in features_info.txt (included in the data zip file).

-* subject_id
-* activity_labels
 * TimeBodyAccelerometerMean()-X
 * TimeBodyAccelerometerMean()-Y
 * TimeBodyAccelerometerMean()-Z